Juniper/contrail-controller/src/config/api-server/doc/source/tutorial_with_library.rst

     >>> vnc_lib.virtual_network_update(vn_red_obj)
     u'{"virtual-network": {"href": "http://10.84.14.2:8082/virtual-network/5de3af3e-269f-40be-b0f6-69d6bb962a9f", "uuid": "5de3af3e-269f-40be-b0f6-69d6bb962a9f"}}'

-Reading the objects to verify
+Read the objects to verify
 -----------------------------
 An object can be read by using its uuid returned by create...